vatsel/Unreal-Menu-UI/README.rst

-Source code for a main menu implementation using UE's Slate
+Main menu using UE's Slate
 -------
 Tested with Unreal Engine 4.7 & 4.8